OceanDataTools/openrvdas/local/README.md

+# Where did all the code go?

+Initially, we encouraged OpenRVDAS users to put their institution and vessel-specific code and configurations in this directory.
+We now encourage users instead to put their code into a separate repository and link it into this directory, as described below.

+All of the files that were formerly stored in this directory can now be found in separate repositories at https://github.com/OceanDataTools.
+If you wish to use some of those files, please check them out and link them in as described below.

 # How to Use the 'local/' Directory

 In short, this is where you should put symbolic links to the code specific